-Custom Certificate Signing Requests · Cloudflare SSL docs
+Custom Certificate Signing Requests

 1413

 Subject Alternative Names (SANs) with non-ASCII characters are not supported.
-Please check your input and try again.
+Check your input and try again.

 400